 You can always download cards you have created from the card list screen and edit them with Excel or your favorite editor.
 When re-importing, specify the card ID column so that the cards get replaced instead of being newly created.

-You can create cards in your own account and share it with another person as follows.
+You can create cards and share it with another person as follows.

 A deck that has once been added to My Decks will remain even if "Public" is later unchecked.
 If you don't want to share the deck with anybody else, go back to your account and uncheck "Public".

-Each day, you may see a different number of "Cards for review".
+Each day, you may see a different number of "Cards Due".
 These are cards you are about to forget unless they are reviewed.

-Do the "Cards for review" first, and gradually learn "New cards" when you have time.
+Do the "Cards Due" first, and gradually learn "New Cards" when you have time.
 This will let you avoid being overloaded with cards due for review.